 OUTREACH

 At JTVF, we know that grantmaking alone isn’t enough.
-Lasting change requires greater awareness, understanding, and a shared commitment across our community.
+Lasting change requires shared understanding, community awareness, and a collective commitment to action.

-For some, life in poverty is an abstract concept; for others, it’s a daily reality.
-Different Lens invites individuals from all sectors to see our community more clearly — to better understand the barriers many families face, and to imagine how we might work together to create lasting, equitable solutions.
+For some, poverty is an abstract concept; for others, it shapes daily life.
+These events bring together individuals from across sectors to better understand the barriers many families face—and to explore how we can work together to create lasting, equitable solutions for our community.

 POVERTY